 Part 4 — Information requirements

-48. Annual statement for Members (r.
-221)
+48. First annual reporting day; first reporting period for r.
+221(5)

 (1) The first annual reporting day for a continuing Member must be on or before 30 June 2001.

 (2) For the purposes of regulation 221(5), the first reporting period for a continuing Member is the period from 1 July 2000 to the Member’s first annual reporting day.